 The U.S. government, as well as state and local governments, procures many health care-related goods and services.
 Government contracts and procurements can be a significant source of revenue.
 Those procurements also introduce into contracting myriad laws, rules, and regulations that are particular to the field of government contracts and procurement.

-The Health Care and Life Sciences practices are supported by the Government Contracts and Procurements practice group, which has more than 20 years of experience in government contracts and procurement counseling and litigation.
+Epstein Becker Green's Government Contracts and Procurements practice group has more than 20 years of experience in government contracts and procurement counseling and litigation.
 We provide organizations with the latest information—and compliance methods—relating to the ever-changing rules and regulations for government contractors.

-Our Government Contracts and Procurements Group regularly assists the firm’s health care and life sciences clients with the following:
+Our Government Contracts and Procurements practice group regularly assists the firm’s health care and life sciences clients with the following:

 - The bidding process and proposal preparation